Myanmar's military overturned a democratic election. Now they're warning protesters not to 'destroy democracy' - Local News 8

 Myanmar’s military overturned a democratic election.
 Now they’re warning protesters not to ‘destroy democracy’

-Myanmar’s new military junta, which overturned the results of democratic elections when it seized power on Monday, has warned the public not to “destroy” democracy following three days of protests.
+Myanmar’s new military junta, which overturned the results of democratic elections when it seized power last Monday, has warned the public not to “destroy” democracy following four days of protests.

 In a statement on the government-run MRTV channel, the military warned that “democracy can be destroyed” without discipline, and that people who “harm the state’s stability, public safety and the rule of law” could face legal action.

+A curfew will be in place from 8 p.m. until 4 a.m. in most major towns and cities.
+While the notice said it came into force on February 8, it did not say when restrictions would lift.

+At least 27 people were arrested during protests in Mandalay, the country’s second-largest city, Reuters reported Tuesday.
+The report said that two local media organizations confirmed the arrests, which included a journalist for the Democratic Voice of Burma, who said they were detained after filming police violence against protesters.

-It came as concerns are growing that the junta will crack down on tens of thousands of people protesting against the February 1 coup, after reports that curfews and martial law were imposed in several major cities amid threats to use live ammunition against demonstrators.
+Tens of thousands of people have taken part in protests against the February 1 coup, despite a long history of brutal crackdowns by the military and threats to use live ammunition against demonstrators.

+Those arrested could face prosecution under Section 144 of the Criminal Code for “unlawful assembly.”
+Section 144 has been used in the past as a way to stop lawful protests and to justify violent crackdowns on mass demonstrations.

+Riot police used water cannon against protesters who had assembled near a barricade on a main road in the capital.
+The demonstrators could be heard chanting “people’s police.”
+Police warned on loudspeakers that force could be used if the protesters did not leave the area.

-In the capital, Naypyidaw, police used water cannon against protesters who were chanting anti-coup slogans and demanding power be handed back to elected leaders, according to Reuters.
-Protesters dispersed after police told them they would fire live ammunition if they crossed a police line on one of the city’s main roads.
+It was the second day that police had used water cannon against protesters in Naypyidaw.
+On Monday, protesters chanted anti-coup slogans and demanded power be handed back to elected leaders.
+Demonstrators dispersed after police told them they would fire live ammunition if they crossed a police line on one of the city’s main roads.

-In the biggest city, Yangon, demonstrators marched toward Sule Pagoda in the city’s downtown chanting and holding up the anti-government three-finger salute from the “Hunger Games” movie franchise that became a popular protest sign during the 2014 coup in neighboring Thailand.
+In Yangon earlier this week, protesters marched toward Sule Pagoda in the former capital’s downtown chanting and holding up the anti-government three-finger salute from the “Hunger Games” movie franchise that became a popular protest sign during the 2014 coup in neighboring Thailand.
 Sule Pagoda was at the center of anti-government demonstrations that were violently suppressed by the military in 1988 and 2007.

 On live feeds posted on social media, protesters could be heard shouting “the people stand together against the dictator’s government” and held banners with portraits of Suu Kyi’s face.